Finite type invariant

 In the mathematical theory of knots, a finite type invariant, or Vassiliev invariant (so named after Victor Anatolyevich Vassiliev), is a knot invariant that can be extended (in a precise manner to be described) to an invariant of certain singular knots that vanishes on singular knots with m + 1 singularities and does not vanish on some singular knot with 'm' singularities.
 It is then said to be of type or order m.

-We give the combinatorial definition of finite type invariant due to Goussarov, and (independently) Joan Birman and Xiao-Song Lin.
-Let V be a knot invariant.
+Goussarov, and (independently) Joan Birman and Xiao-Song Lin derived the following combinatorial definition of finite type invariant: Let V be a knot invariant.
 Define V^{1} to be defined on a knot with one transverse singularity.